haohua-li/tlab-intern-code-2019-2020/tLab-2019-summer-research-sleep/README.md

 In the future,

 - Both the complexity and asymmetry of a process can be measured (statistical complexity, causal irreversibility, crypticity KL divergence) .
 Details in Roberto's paper
-- The idea from Short-time Fourier transform can be used to guarantee stationary assumption in a short-time process.
+- The idea from Short-time Fourier transform can be used to guarantee stationary assumption in a short-time process (namely, Hamming window, Welch window see the [Window function - Wikipedia](https://en.wikipedia.org/wiki/Window_function).
 - Other discretization techniques like top and symbolic transformation can be used.
 Moreover, Outlier problems have not been considered yet (EEG is usually very noisy).
 - As CSSR-Matlab now can work in Matlab, it is easy to integrate the CSSR into [HCTSA](https://github.com/benfulcher/hctsa).
 It can be used to compare epsilon machine with other existing promising feature, see https://hctsa-users.gitbook.io/hctsa-manual/analyzing_visualizing/feature-comparison for details.